wernerdegroot/atombeak/README.md

 }
 ```

-The reducer for `bankAccounts` might look like this:
+The reducer for `bankAccounts` looks like this:

 ```typescript
 function bankAccountsReducer(bankAccounts: BankAccount[] = [], action: Action): BankAccount[] {